 The automaker is working at full speed on its new ID family of electric cars.
-The first to arrive is the Golf-sized ID 3 hatchback, which debuted in September at the Frankfurt International Motor Show and sadly isn't due on sale in the United States.
-You can see it being tested alongside the SUV in some of the shots, providing a clear contrast between the two designs.
+The first to arrive was the Golf-sized ID 3 hatchback, which debuted last September at the Frankfurt International Motor Show and sadly isn't due on sale in the United States.
+This SUV is expected to debut in April at the New York International Auto Show..

 The ID cars are all be based on Volkswagen Group's modular EV platform designed for mainstream cars, dubbed the MEB, and some of them will be assembled at the automaker's plant in Chattanooga, Tennessee.
 This SUV is confirmed to start production in Chattanooga in 2022.

 2021 Volkswagen ID 4 (Crozz) spy shots - Photo credit: S. Baldauf/SB-Medien

 This SUV is confirmed to go by the name ID 4 (previously thought to be ID 4X) and set for an arrival in the United States in 2020, meaning we'll likely see it arrive as a 2021 model.
 The first examples will be sourced from a plant in Germany before production switches to Chattanooga.

 In some of the shots, we can see the ID 4 testing alongside a Hyundai Nexo fuel cell-electric crossover.
 Its main rivals however will be fellow battery-electric small SUVs like the Tesla Model Y and the upcoming SUV version of the Chevrolet Bolt EV.